cycloidio/mxwriter/README.md

 # Writer

-Write is a small library that emulates a Multiplexer and Demultiplexer for `io.Write`
+Write is a small library that emulates a Multiplexer and Demultiplexer for `io.Write`.

+The main goal is to be able to use one `io.Writer` to write different content and then be able to read that content separately or all together without having to worry on the order of the writes or how many different ones you have.

+The Use Case is when you only have 1 `io.Writer` and want to write different things (files for example) into it so then you can read them aggregated.

 ## Install